 One cost for Medicare is decreasing -- the dreaded Part D "doughnut hole."
 That is the period during which you must pay out of pocket for your drugs.
 For 2017, the coverage gap begins when a beneficiary's total drug costs reach $3,700.
 While in the doughnut hole, you’ll receive a 60% discount on brand-name drugs and a 49% federal subsidy for generic drugs in 2017.
 Catastrophic coverage, with the government picking up most costs, begins when a patient's out-of-pocket costs reach $4,950.
-Because of the health care law, the amount a beneficiary pays while in the doughnut hole is gradually shrinking, so that by 2020, beneficiaries will pay just 25% of the costs of their generic and brand-name drugs while in the coverage gap.
-For 2017, the discount on brand-name drugs in the coverage gap is 60%, and the federal subsidy for generics is 49%.